-If you’re in the midset of establishing or growing a B2B company in China, you’re likely attending lots of meetings and trade shows in China, and you may even have a dedicated sales team on the ground already – all of which is great, particularly in a country like China where relationships and trust (“guanxi”) are crucial aspects of forming strong business ties.
+If you’re in the mindset of establishing or growing a B2B company in China, you’re likely attending lots of virtual meetings and online trade shows in China.
+You may even have a dedicated sales team on the ground already – all of which is great, particularly in a country like China where relationships and trust (“guanxi”) are crucial aspects of forming strong business ties.

 It’s the same in China.
 Around 80% of buyers search for information online before making a purchase, and around 95% of industrial buyers use the internet to find suppliers.
 So in order to give you and your team the best chances of making a good impression, you need an informative and professional digital presence to back you up.